mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 | Parameter            | Notes
 | -------------------- | --------------------------------------------------------------------------
-| `sentence_tag`       | The story_sentences_id and associated tag in `story_sentences_id,tag` format.
+| `sentence_tag`       | The `story_sentences_id` and associated tag in `story_sentences_id,tag` format.
 Can be specified more than once.

-The format of the sentences write back call is the same as for the stories write back call above, but with the story_sentences_id substituted for the stories_id.
+The format of the sentences write back call is the same as for the stories write back call above, but with the `story_sentences_id` substituted for the `stories_id`.
 As with the stories write back call, users are strongly encouraged to included multiple sentences (including sentences for multiple stories) in a single call to avoid web service overhead.

 #### Example

-Add the gv_country:japan and the gv_country:brazil tags to story sentence 12345678 and the gv_country:japan tag to story sentence 56781234.
+Add the `gv_country:japan` and the `gv_country:brazil` tags to story sentence 12345678 and the `gv_country:japan` tag to story sentence 56781234.

 ```